AsemAlhaidary/hexo-generator-readtime/README.md

       nativeName: "myLanguage" ## name of your custom language as written in the language's native text
       family: "Earth-Moon" ## origins of the language.
       region: ["Earth", "Moon"] ## regions where this language is used
-      unicodeRange: ["\u0021-\u007E"] ## array of unicode values that represent the language's native text
+      unicodeRange: ["\u0021-\u007E"] ## array of unicode values that represent the language's native text.
+See https://www.unicode.org/charts/
       charPerMin: 999 ## Number of characters user could read in one *minute*
       wordsPerMin: 333 ## Number of **words** user could read in one *minute*
       fuzzyTime: ## string object for representations of how time units are written